Hammer Films Retrospective (part I) Gothic Beginnings

 Exactly.

-I just hate what it has turned into.
+I just hate what they have turned into.
 There is so little artistry to it these days.
 So little concern with trying to provoke the “delightful shiver.”
 These days it’s all built around scenes that spend as little time as possible building tension and then clobbering the audience with a jump scare, followed by gory body horror.
 Modern body horror only works if you don’t actually look at it.
 The adroit carefully layered craftsmanship of the buildup is gone.
 It just doesn’t satisfy a taste for gothic horror that was developed in early childhood.

 When I was six, my parents made the profoundly stupid decision of letting my older brother babysit me.
 The sadistic moron spent the evening selling me on the idea that The Horror of Dracula, which would be on Creature Features that night, was the scariest movie in all existence.
-But since he was a responsible babysitter he would not permit me to stayup past my bedtime to watch it.
+But since he was a responsible babysitter he would not permit me to stay up past my bedtime to watch it.
 In fact, we would both be going to bed early that night, so he would not have to worry about me getting up at 10 o’clock and sneaking downstairs to watch it.
 Which of course is what I did.

 I tapped out and ran for my bed in terror when Lucy got staked by Peter Cushing, my vicious little shit of an older brother’s peels of laughter following me as I dove under the bed.
+When my folks got home, Dad didn’t buy my brother’s story and went down to his room bellowing out a long list of chores that he had just earned for himself.

 I finally got around to thanking my brother for doing that to me this year because he was the one that introduced me to Hammer Films.

 Horror and the promise of the delightful shiver it will bring have been the building blocks of a film genre that has been around since the days of Thomas Edison’s movies.
 Each decade seems to find a country that understands the necessary zeitgeist that must be tapped into better than anyone else.
-In the 1920’s post world war I Germany had the most innovative horror movies in the world.
-Universal Studios took the lead in the 1930s, creating the movie monsters that would set the baseline standard for pop culture that is still in force today.
+In the 1920’s post post-World War I Germany had the most innovative horror movies in the world.

 But in post-war WWII Britain, a small studio would take Universal’s mantle and run rings around it.